 Prerequisites: MC 200, MC 201, three (3) courses in the concentration, and a minimum 2.50 GPA.
-Students may also be eligible for an Internship based on the decision of the Internship Review Board.
-Internship is open to advanced students in each concentration on the basis of written application submitted one semester in advance.
+Students may also be eligible for an Internship based on the decision of the Internship Coordinator.
+Internship is open to advanced students in Journalism and Media Studies Students in each concentration on the basis of written application submitted one semester in advance.
 Students apply skills and theories learned in the classroom to gain real world on-the-job experience at an off-campus site.
-Internships are with television and radio stations, newspaper, public relations, and advertising agencies, media and online organizations, and also with businesses, non-profit groups, and government agencies.
+Internships are with television and radio stations, newspaper, public relations, and advertising agencies, media and online organizations, and also with business non-profit groups, and government agencies.